Meet Lisa

 performer

 Lisa's first love is performing.
 Her background in scripted theater gives her a strong grounding in truthful performance and the allure of discovery and delight that improvisation offers has kept her scriptless since she began improvising professionally in 2006.
 Straight out of Stanford University, where she performed with the Stanford Improvisors, she joined the mainstage company at BATS Improv, Northern California's most acclaimed and longest running improvisational theatre company.
-At BATS, she created the renowned format The Bechdel Test, a show which puts complicated, multi-faceted women in the center of stories.
+At BATS, she created the renowned format The Bechdel Test, a show which puts complicated, multi-faceted women in the center of stories and has been performed worldwide.
 She is a founding member of Improv Playhouse of San Francisco and Awkward Dinner Party.
 In 2012, Lisa was voted Best Actor by the SF Bay Guardian's Reader Poll.
 She has traveled the world to perform on international stages with international casts and finds particular delight in the global improv community.

 enthusiast